Jack Nicholson: 1990–1999: Established actor

-Nicholson won his next Academy Award for Best Actor in the romantic comedy As Good as It Gets (1997), his third film directed by James L. Brooks.
+Nicholson won his third Academy Award in the romantic comedy As Good as It Gets (1997), his third film directed by James L. Brooks.
 He played Melvin Udall, a "wickedly funny", mean-spirited novelist with obsessive-compulsive disorder.
-"I'm a studio Method actor", he said.
-"So I was prone to give some kind of clinical presentation of the disorder."
-His Oscar was matched by the Academy Award for Best Actress for Helen Hunt, who played a Manhattan single mother drawn into a love/hate friendship with Udall, a frequent diner in the restaurant where she works as a waitress.
+He said, "I'm a studio Method actor, so I was prone to give some kind of clinical presentation of the disorder."
+His Oscar was matched by the Academy Award for Best Actress for his co-star Helen Hunt, who played a Manhattan single mother and waitress drawn into a love/hate friendship with Udall.
 The film was a box-office success, grossing $314 million, making it Nicholson's second-best-grossing film, after Batman.
-The win was Nicholson's third Academy Award, tying him with six other actors, Walter Brennan, Ingrid Bergman, Meryl Streep, Daniel Day-Lewis, and Frances McDormand who all have three acting Oscars.
+The win was Nicholson's third Academy Award, tying him with six other actors, Walter Brennan, Ingrid Bergman, Meryl Streep, Daniel Day-Lewis, and Frances McDormand, who all have three acting Oscars.

 Nicholson admits he initially disliked playing a middle-aged man alongside a much younger Hunt, seeing it as a movie cliché.
 "But Helen disarmed that at the first meeting", he says, "and I stopped thinking about it."
 They got along well during the filming, with Hunt saying that he "treated me like a queen", and they connected immediately: "It wasn't even what we said", she said.
 "It was just some frequency we both could tune into that was very, very compatible."
 Critic Jack Mathews of Newsday said Nicholson was "in rare form", adding, "it's one of those performances that make you aware how much fun the actor is having".
 Author and screenwriter Andrew Horton describes their on-screen relationship as being like "fire and ice, oil and water—seemingly complete opposites".